psyraxaus/Prosim2GSX/memory-bank/progress.md

      - ✅ Implemented timeout handling with cancellation support
      - ✅ Added state persistence with JSON serialization
      - ✅ Implementation details available in to-do/modularization-implementation-phase4.2.md
-   - 🔜 Phase 4.3: Create GSXServiceOrchestrator
+   - ✅ Phase 4.3: Create GSXServiceOrchestrator
-     - 🔜 Create IGSXServiceOrchestrator interface
+     - ✅ Created IGSXServiceOrchestrator interface
-     - 🔜 Create GSXServiceOrchestrator implementation
+     - ✅ Created GSXServiceOrchestrator implementation
-     - 🔜 Coordinate service execution based on state
+     - ✅ Coordinated service execution based on state
+     - ✅ Updated GsxController to use the new service
+     - ✅ Modified ServiceController to initialize the service
    - 🔜 Phase 4.4-4.8: Create Domain-Specific Coordinators
      - 🔜 Implement coordinators for doors, equipment, passengers, cargo, and fuel
      - 🔜 Each coordinator will manage specific operations and state tracking